Meredith Grey: Storylines

-Having grown up in a hospital, Meredith shows immense natural talent.
-She possesses a steadfast, calm ease during medical procedures and emergencies, and is a natural observer of people.
-She exhibits a knack for catching subtle hints and accurately determining difficult-to-catch diagnoses.
-Her placid, non-judgmental bedside manner often causes people to open up and trust her.
-Her surgical skills are solidly impressive and she shows a talent and patience for medical research trials and dealing with psychologically damaged patients.

-Meredith resists Derek's advances throughout her internship, but is eventually charmed into starting a relationship with him despite misgivings about an intern dating an attending.
+Meredith resists Derek's advances at the beginning of her internship, but is eventually charmed into starting a relationship with him despite misgivings about an intern dating an attending.
 She is, therefore, shocked by the arrival of Addison Montgomery (Kate Walsh), Derek's wife, unaware that he was married.
-Derek struggles to choose between the two, but ultimately returns to Addison, despite Meredith begging to be chosen instead.
-Meredith is devastated and turns to multiple, self-destructive means of coping.
-Initially she falls on old habits of self-medicating with tequila and sex, and adopts a dog, named Doc.
-She also tries to resolve some issues by searching for her long-absent father, Thatcher.
-She learns that her father, who left when she was five and she has not seen since, remarried and had two more daughters.
+When Derek decides to return to Addison, Meredith is devastated and falls back on old habits.

+She tries to resolve some issues by searching for her long-absent father, Thatcher Grey (Jeff Perry).
 The two do not become close, but she becomes fond of her stepmother.
-Meredith spirals further when Ellis is admitted to the hospital, revealing Ellis' diagnosis of early-onset Alzheimer's and her verbally abusive tendencies.
-Meredith's self-destructive behavior reaches its most dangerous when she saves a patient with a bomb in their chest by impulsively inserting her hand to hold it until the bomb squad can remove it.
+Meredith spirals further when Ellis is admitted to the hospital, revealing her mother's diagnosis to her colleagues, as well as her verbally abusive tendencies.
+Meredith's self-destructive behavior peaks when she saves a patient with a bomb inside them by impulsively inserting her hand into their chest to keep the bomb still until it can be removed.

 Meredith has a series of one-night stands, including one with George, who has long been in love with her.
 When she cries in the middle of their encounter, their friendship temporarily ends.
-Meredith swears off her behavior, agrees to be friends only with Derek, and embarks on a relationship with veterinarian Finn Dandridge (Chris O'Donnell).
-Derek regrets his decision to return to his wife, and Meredith must decide whether to continue a relationship with Finn, or allow Derek a second chance.
-She eventually realizes that Derek is the one, and the two get back together.
+Meredith swears off her behavior, agrees to be friends with Derek, and embarks on a relationship with veterinarian Finn Dandridge (Chris O'Donnell).
+Derek regrets his decision to return to his wife, and Meredith eventually realizes that Derek is the one, and the two of them get back together.